Pigments -

 FABLES

-Thank you for your enquiry, Title lastname.
+Thank you for your request, title lastname .

 Your request has been received and

-we will respond shortly.
+we will respond to you shortly.